Geometric stochastic heat equations: Abstract

 In Section~\ref{sec:both}, we combine both properties to show that it is possible to find a solution theory that exhibits both Properties~3 and~4 simultaneously.
-This relies on the definition of a space $\CS_\both\subset \CS$ of elements $\tau$ such that, given any two $\sigma$, $\bar\sigma$ such that $\bar \sigma_i^\alpha \bar \sigma_i^\beta = \sigma_i^\alpha \sigma_i^\beta$, the term $(\Upsilon_{\Gamma,\sigma}-\Upsilon_{\Gamma,\bar \sigma})\,\tau$ transforms like a vector field.
+This relies on the definition of a space $\CS_\both\subset \CS$ of elements $\tau$ such that, given any two $\sigma$, $\bar\sigma$ such that $\bar \sigma_i^\alpha \bar \sigma_i^\beta = \sigma_i^\alpha \sigma_i^\beta$, the term $(\Upsilon_{\Gamma,\sigma}-\Upsilon_{\Gamma,\bar \sigma})\,\tau$ transforms like a vector field (see Definition~\ref{def_S_both}).
 The crucial remark which underpins our argument is the fact that one has the identity \begin{equ}[e:mainiden] \CS_\both = \CS_\Ito + \CS_\geo\;. \end{equ} The intersection of these two spaces furthermore consists of the subspace generated by $\tau_\star$ as well as the element generating the counterterm \eqref{e:secondTerm}.
-We eliminate the latter by restricting ourselves to the subspace $\CS^\nice \subset \CS$ consisting of those terms that vanish at points where both $\Gamma$ and $\d \sigma$ vanish.
-It turns out that we can do this thanks to the fact that the BPHZ counterterms $C_{\eps,\geo}^\BPHZ$ and $C_{\eps,\Ito}^\BPHZ$ both belong to $\CS^\nice$ for any choice of mollifier.
+We eliminate the latter by restricting ourselves to the subspace $\CS^\nice \subset \CS$ consisting of those terms whose $\Upsilon_{\Gamma,\sigma}$-valuation vanishes at points where both $\Gamma$ and $\d \sigma$ vanish (i.e. the space $\CV^\nice$, defined on page \pageref{V nice page ref}, is equal to $\CV\cap\CS^\nice$).
+It turns out that we can do this thanks to the fact that the BPHZ counterterms $C_{\eps,\geo}^\BPHZ$ and $C_{\eps,\Ito}^\BPHZ$ both belong to $\CS^\nice$ for any choice of mollifier in $\Moll$, see Corollary~\ref{cor:both}.
 We then show that \eqref{e:mainiden} still holds if each of the spaces appearing there is replaced by its intersection with $\CS^\nice$, but their intersection now consists solely of multiples of $\tau_\star$.

 \begin{remark} As already mentioned, the analogous identity to \eqref{e:mainiden} does not hold in the case of SDEs.
 Indeed, in that case, $\CS$ consists of all linear combinations of the terms $\{\sigma_i^\beta \d_\beta \sigma_i^\alpha\}$ ($\alpha$ is a free index and summation over $\beta$ and $i$ is implied).
 Since this term is not invariant under changes of coordinates and cannot be written in terms of $g$ alone, one has $\CS_\Ito = \CS_\geo = 0$.
 On the other hand, this term does belong to $\CS_\both$ since, whenever $\bar \sigma_i^\alpha \bar \sigma_i^\beta = \sigma_i^\alpha \sigma_i^\beta$ (summation over $i$ implied), \begin{equ} \sigma_i^\alpha \,\d_\alpha \sigma_i^\beta - \bar \sigma_i^\alpha \,\d_\alpha \bar \sigma_i^\beta = \nabla_{\sigma_i} \sigma_i - \nabla_{\bar \sigma_i} \bar \sigma_i \end{equ} for any choice of connection and it therefore does transform like a vector field. \end{remark}